-You may choose to have another person represent you or participate in the hearing.
-This person can be anyone at least 18 years of age of your choice, including a service provider and/or an attorney.
-Your guardian or legal representative can represent you but a copy of the court order naming the person as your guardian must be included with hearing request or a hearing will not be given.

-A hearing will be scheduled and you and/or your representative have the right to present facts to support your case during the hearing.
+- You may choose to have another person represent you or participate in the hearing. - This person can be anyone you choose, including a service provider and/or an attorney. - This person may request a hearing for you. - You may have to give this person written permission to represent you. - You have the right to present facts to support your case in a hearing.